yashirajb/schoolfinder2_git/schoolfinder2/school-finder-client/README.md

  - Dress Code

- Both Zipcode and Metro Bus accessibility search criteria were eliminated for the second iteration of the app as their search results typically yielded only one to a few schools, which often created the impression that the users other inputted criteria failed to return results.
-Eliminating zipcode and metro bus search terms enables the user to see more search results, which they can then examine to find nearest zipcode and the nearest Metro Bus(es).
+ Both Zipcode and Metro Bus accessibility search criteria were eliminated for the second iteration of the app as these search criteria typically yielded only one to a few schools in the search results, which often created the impression that the users other inputted criteria failed to return results.
+Eliminating zipcode and metro bus search terms enables the user to see more search results, which they can then examine to find nearest zipcode and nearest Metro Bus(es).

 ## Other Frameworks used: